Have you ever thought about converting your Denver house into a rental unit to earn passive income?

 4. Know How to Properly Screen Your Prospective Tenants

 Finding a tenant is not difficult, but finding a high-quality tenant requires thorough screening.
+You don’t want to end up with an eviction down the line.
 First, you need to be aware of the FHA (Fair Housing Act).
 This can help you avoid discriminating your prospective tenants on the basis of their religion, sex, national origin, disability, race, color and familial status.

 If you plan to welcome pets in your Denver home, screening pets is also advisable.

 As a landlord, you need to check the submitted references of your prospective tenants.
 This is a great way to review their past tenant behavior and the reason they moved out of their previous rental.